stuarteberg/graph-tool/doc/demos/inference/inference.rst

 :meth:`~graph_tool.inference.BlockState.mcmc_sweep`.
 This function
 should accept a single parameter which will contain the actual :class:`~graph_tool.inference.BlockState` instance.
-We will use this in the example below to collect the posterior vertex marginals, i.e. the posterior probability that a node belongs to a given group:
+We will use this in the example below to collect the posterior vertex marginals (via :class:`~graph_tool.inference.BlockState.collect_vertex_marginals`), i.e. the posterior probability that a node belongs to a given group:

 .. testcode:: model-averaging